layilin/SP23-33852/_texts/sc-page066.md

 - Unseemly stains succeed; which, nearer viewed
 - By microscopic arts, small eggs appear,
 - Dire fraught with reptile-life; alas, too soon
-- They burst their slimy jail, and crawl abroad,
+- They burst their filmy jail, and crawl abroad,
 - Bugs of uncommon shape; thrice hideous show!
 [215]
 - Innumerous as the painted shells, that load
 - The wave-worn margin of the Virgin-isles!